Acoustic camera

-A sound visualization of an acoustic camera that was catching sounds form two african elephants.
+A sound visualization of an acoustic camera that was catching sounds from two african elephants.

 An acoustic camera (or noise camera) is an imaging device used to locate sound sources and to characterize them.
 It consists of a group of microphones, also called a microphone array, from which signals are simultaneously collected and processed to form a representation of the location of the sound sources.

 Terminology

 The term acoustic camera has first appeared at the end of the 19th century: A physiologist, J.R.
-Ewald, was investigating the function of the inner ear and introduced an analogy with the Chladni plates (a domain nowadays called Cymatics), a device enabling users to visually see the modes of vibration of a plate.
+Ewald, was investigating the function of the inner ear and introduced an analogy with the Chladni plates, a domain called Cymatics, a device enabling users to visually see the modes of vibration of a plate.
 He called this device an acoustic camera.
-The term has then been widely used during the 20th century to designate various types of acoustic devices, such as underwater localization systems or active systems used in medicine.
-It designates nowadays any transducer array used to localize sound sources (the medium is usually the air), especially when coupled with an optical camera.
+The term was widely used during the 20th century to designate types of acoustic devices, such as underwater localization systems or active systems used in medicine.
+It now designates any transducer array used to localize sound sources (the medium is usually the air), especially when coupled with an optical camera.